-- Why new SSDs require certified technologies to access and perform permanent digital erasure
+- What SSDs require to access and perform permanent digital erasure

 - What to look for when erasing SSD assets in active and inactive environments

 - How to safely dispose of or redeploy different types of SSD drives and devices